 - 100% cotton thread in a color that coordinates or contrasts with fabric for sewing machine.

 - King Cole Cottonsoft DK yarn (100% cotton, 3.5 oz/100 g, 229 yd/210 m) – 1 skein in 3459 Magenta, or approximately 20 yd (18.5 m) in any light weight cotton yarn .
 NOTE: Each skein makes 10-12 mug rug borders.

 Part 1: How to Sew an Easy Mug Rug

 - Iron your fabric.
 You may need to use steam to remove any creases or folds.

-- Using your Cricut 45 mm Rotary Cutter, Acrylic Ruler, and Cutting Mat OR fabric scissors and marking pen, cut two 6.5″ (16.5 cm) squares from your fabric and one 6.5″ (16.5 cm) square from your Fairfield Quilter’s 80/20 Batting.
+- Using your Cricut 45 mm rotary cutter, acrylic ruler, and self-healing cutting mat.
+OR fabric scissors and marking pen, cut two 6.5″ (16.5 cm) squares from your fabric and one 6.5″ (16.5 cm) square from your Fairfield Quilter’s 80/20 Batting.
 TIP: If using the rotary cutter, fold over your fabric and layer over batting so you can cut through all three pieces at once.

 - Layer your fabric and batting as follows: batting on bottom, fabric right side up in middle, fabric wrong side up on top.

 - Using your Clover Flower Head Pins, pin all layers together securely.

 - Using a straight stitch (I used #3 with the default length and width settings on my Baby Lock Jubilant sewing machine) and a 1/4″ seam allowance, sew through all layers on 3 sides.
 TIP: Be sure to remove the pins as you sew, as both your needle and your machine can be damaged by sewing through pins.

 - On the fourth side, sew about a third of the way down the side, leaving an opening.